Book Your FREE Video or Telephone Consultation

 As centres of eye excellence, we offer facilities with the most advanced surgical and technical equipment.
 Each location is staffed by a professional clinical team with leading NHS-trained consultant laser eye surgeons who are all Fellows of the Royal College of Ophthalmologists.
 The Medical Advisory Committee (MAC) at each hospital ensures compliance with the best clinical practice.

-As well as purpose-built Optegra hospitals in Birmingham, Hampshire, London, North London, Manchester, Surrey and Yorkshire, we have conveniently located outreach eye clinics in Leeds, Maidstone, Newcastle and Uttoxeter.
+As well as purpose-built Optegra hospitals in Birmingham, Hampshire, London, North London, Manchester, Surrey and Yorkshire, we have conveniently located outreach eye clinics in Maidstone, Newcastle and Uttoxeter.

 Download our FREE laser eye surgery information pack